jmckean17/marklogic-sesame/README.md

 ## Quick Start / Usage

-_IMPORTANT_ - NO RELEASE TO MAVEN YET, YOU MUST BUILD SOFTWARE
+_IMPORTANT_ - NO RELEASE TO MAVEN YET, YOU MUST BUILD the SOFTWARE

 For gradle projects, include: